strauberly/Jeep-API/README.md

 ---

+-17 July 2022-
+- flesh out service.
+- read image data to a buffered image got width and height and saved to image object.
+- save image object to database.
+- received image id back along with status code of 201 confirming creation and successful test.
+---

 -13 July 2022-

-- Now that imgae object has been created, have begun work on saving image object to db.
+- Now that image object has been created, have begun work on saving image object to db.
 ---